All Episodes

 Well, they all are fine women.

-And these these are the kind of women I think need to be held up as role models.
+And these are the kind of women I think need to be held up as role models.

-This is uh I I said this earlier in the in the program.
+I said this earlier in the program.

-But it was a challenging thing.
+But it was a challenging thing, but we had great instructions.

-Um Rick Brinkley was the guy who gave us instruction.
+Rick Brinkley was the guy who gave us instruction.

-Couldn't have done it without him.
+He couldn't have done it without him.

-Ham meeting and surpassing all audience expectations on a daily basis.
+Here, meeting and surpassing all audience expectations on a daily basis.

-From the uh UK Times, it's amazing the news that you get in the UK versus news that you never get.
+From the UK Times, it's amazing the news that you get in the UK versus news that you never get.

-Uh uh uh British newspaper on how how just livid uh people are in Chicago at Obama.
+In fact, I've got a story here in the stack, a British newspaper on how just livid people are in Chicago at Obama.

-You would never you would never get that story here.
+You would never, you would never get that story here.

 Now we have the bogus rainforest claim.

-The startling report by the United Nations Climate Watchdog that global warming might wipe out 40% of the Amazon rainforest was based on an unsubstantiated claim by green campaigners, i.e.
+The startling report by the United Nations Climate Watchdog that global warming might wipe out 40% of the Amazon rainforest was based on an unsubstantiated claim by green campaigners, i.e., environmentalist activists, who had little scientific expertise.

 The source for its claim was a report from the World Wildlife Fund, an environmental pressure group, which was authored by two green activists.

-They had based their research on a study published in Nature, the Science Journal, which did not assess rainfall, but in fact looked at the impact on the forest of human activities such as logging and burning.
+They had based their research on a study published in Nature, the science journal, which did not assess rainfall, but in fact looked at the impact on the forest of human activities such as logging and burning.

 This weekend, the World Wildlife Fund said that it was launching an internal inquiry into the study.